Skip to content

 Middleware > n8n

-n8n connects Tallyfy with over 400 business applications through visual workflows using a dedicated connector with 60+ operations while offering self-hosting options and AI-native automation capabilities for launching processes managing tasks and orchestrating cross-system data synchronization.
+n8n connects Tallyfy with hundreds of business applications through visual workflows using a dedicated connector with 55 operations across 10 resources while offering self-hosting options and AI-native automation for launching processes and managing tasks.

 Webhooks > Details about webhooks

-Tallyfy webhooks automatically transmit JSON data to external URLs when workflow events occur at either the template level (firing on any step completion or process launch) or step level (firing only for specific task completions) and include retry logic for failed deliveries along with organizational ID headers for security validation.
+Tallyfy webhooks send JSON data to external URLs when workflow events occur - at template level (any step completion or process launch/completion) or step level (specific task completions) - with an organization ID header for security validation.